How to Protect Your Email Account From Malware and Hackers

-A lot of people are likely unaware of just how large of a cybersecurity vulnerability their email represents.
-This is not to disrespect the good work of our favorite communications tool, but rather because even though it provides an amazing amount of functionality, email was never designed with security in mind.
+Many people are likely unaware of how large a cybersecurity vulnerability their email represents.
+This is not to disrespect the excellent work of our favorite communication tool.
+Still, given that email was never designed to be secure, we should use it only in addition to other forms of communication.

 Enable Two-Factor Authentication for Added Security

-Most email providers are now using two-factor authentication as their default, but if they aren't, you should turn it on.
-2FA offers the additional security of requiring you to perform two different actions in order to log in: enter your password and press a verification key on an external device.
-Some providers offer this option for mobile devices, while others may require you to purchase a dedicated key fob or flash drive.
-If you really want to take your email encryption to the next level, you should really consider managed PKI.
+While most email providers now use two-factor authentication as their default, you should turn it on if they aren't.
+2FA offers the additional security of requiring you to perform two different actions—enter your password and press a verification key on an external device—to log in.
+Some providers offer this option for mobile devices, while others may require purchasing a dedicated key fob or flash drive.
+To take your email encryption to the next level, consider managed PKI.

 Use a Strong Password that is Unique to Your Email Account

 A strong password is the foundation of email security.
-While people can't guess your password if it's not simple to crack, they may still be able to gain access to your account by guessing or brute-forcing.
-To ensure that an attacker can't easily discover your password, you should make every attempt to include numbers and symbols in your password, as well as words that are hard for a computer to guess.
+Even if a password is not easy for others to guess, an attacker can still access your account by brute-forcing it—repeatedly trying different words and dictionary combinations until finding the right one.
+To make this harder for attackers, include numbers and symbols in your passwords—but also use words that are hard for computers to figure out.
 Randomization is another good way to keep your password secure.

-When you use a password manager to create and store all of your passwords, you only have to remember one complicated master password rather than dozens of weaker passwords for each website.
-Use a strong master password that is easy to remember, but difficult for others to guess.
+When you use a password manager to create and store your passwords, you only have to remember one complicated master password rather than dozens of weaker passwords for each website.
+Use a strong master password that is easy to remember but difficult for others to guess.

 Install Antivirus Software on Your Computer and Keep it Up-to-Date

-Whether you are using a corporate laptop or an old PC at home, antivirus software can provide protection against malware that could potentially capture your keystrokes.
-You may also want to install anti-malware software if you frequently use public computers.
+Whether your computer is a corporate laptop or an old PC at home, antivirus software can protect against malware that could capture your keystrokes.
+Also, installing anti-malware software is effective if you frequently use public computers.
 A good antivirus will scan all incoming email messages and attachments for known viruses before they can enter your inbox.

 Avoid Opening Attachments or Clicking Links in Emails from Unknown Senders

-Beyond the obvious security risks of opening an attachment, it is important to avoid this for design reasons as well.
-Your email client will not be able to display your signature file if you click a link before opening an attachment.
+Beyond the obvious security risks of opening an attachment, it is also essential to avoid this for design reasons.
+Your email client cannot display your signature file if you click a link before opening an attachment.

 Regularly Scan Your Computer for Malware and Viruses

-Your email accounts contain many of the most important pieces of your life's history, but that doesn't mean they will always be safe.
-If your emails are ever lost due to a system failure, you can rest easy knowing that you have an up-to-date backup on another computer or cloud storage.
+Email accounts contain many of the most important pieces of your life's history, but they won't always be safe.
+If a system failure ever causes you to lose access to those emails—for example, if Microsoft discontinues Hotmail or Outlook Express and stops supporting POP3 connections in favor of IMAP (a change that will occur sometime between 2016–2025)—it’s good for you to have an up-to-date backup on another computer or cloud storage service as well.

 Latest Content